louelidrissi/Unplann-d/README.md

 ## Purpose

-The idea came from a user who wanted more spontaneity in their day—something to break up long periods of sitting or working, without having to plan gym sessions or rigid schedules.
+Our user request was an app to break up long periods of sitting or working, without having to plan gym sessions or stick to rigid schedule since during his first semester of college.

 ---